-Canned soup has always been a pantry staple, and now more than ever, premade canned — and boxed — soup is a good shelf-stable meal to have on hand during the quarantine.
+Canned soup has always been a pantry staple, and now more than ever, premade canned — and boxed — soup is a good shelf-stable meal to have on hand during another winter amid COVID-19.

 Soup has some pretty unique health benefits.
 It’s well known that when eaten as an appetizer, soup can curb hunger.
 In one study, people ate 20% fewer calories at their meal when served soup first.
 This is likely because soup is a water-rich food, which means you can eat a generous portion — and fill up — with relatively few calories.